7 Best Homeowners Insurance Companies in New York of 2023

 NAIC Complaint Index | 1.77 |

-Progressive: Best Homeowners Insurance for Single Deductible
+Progressive: Best for Paying a Single Deductible

 Progressive homeowners insurance is known for many things.
 It offers plenty of discounts, extra coverages, and replacement cost value coverage, to name a few.

-But what stands out is the company’s unique single deductible,
+But what stands out is the company’s unique single deductible, which many insurers do not offer.

-If both your car and home are damaged in the same incident,
+If both your car and home are damaged in the same incident, one deductible payment covers both claims.
+Normally, a policyholder would need to fulfill both deductibles to get their claims processed.

 A.M.
 Best - Financial Strength Rating | A+ |